theomega/IMAP_DMS/README.md

       `imap_dms.cfg.example`.
 You can find the available configuration options in the `imap_dms.defaults` file.
 Do not modify the defaults file but instead overwrite the setting which you need in the configuration.
-   2. Run `processMails.py [configurationfile]` from the command line to see if everything works as expected
+   2. Run `processMails.py -v -c [configurationfile]` from the command line to see if everything works as expected
-   3. Add a cronjob which runs `processMails.py` periodically.
+   3. Add a cronjob which runs `processMails.py -c [config]` periodically.

 The script can either run on your client machine or if possible directly on the mail server.
 The later should be preferred as the documents do not have to be